kuntalkumar/Assignments/knorex/README.md

 - **SignUpForm**: A form for user registration, including validation and error handling.
 - **DeleteConfirmation**: A confirmation modal for deleting users.
 - **User List Table**: Displays users in a table with options to select, delete, and export user data.

+Feel free to contribute or provide feedback to enhance the functionality and usability of the User Management System.